 Hands down, the title track to this Symphony X album is one of my favorite songs ever.
 It has just about everything I want in a song, and Russell sounds amazing.
-Additionally, it contains one of my favorite lyrics, “Mystified by her beauty/ Does the hunter pity his prey?/ Under storming skies, our love must die failing”.
+Additionally, it contains one of my favorite lyrics, “Mystified by her beauty/ Does the hunter pity his prey?/ Under starless skies all/ Love must die and fade away”.
 But what can this mean?

-But I think this track is also from Adam’s perspective, too.
-He is the one that will “savor the downfall of Paradise”, as he has chosen love over obedience.
+But I think this track could also be from Adam’s perspective, too.
+In a way, he is the one that will “savor the downfall of Paradise”, as he has chosen love over obedience.
 He has chosen to follow Eve into the unknown because of his heart for her.
 “My yearning in silence/ By angelic skin of white/ Love conquers all, though heavens fall/ This fateful night”.

 6. Eve of Seduction